all-of-us/raw-data-repository/rdr_service/doc/sys_refs/participant.rst

 ..
 TODO: discuss the exceptions mentioned above

 Participant data is aggregated and delivered to analysts by the Reporting system.

-.. _ps_data_flow:
+Participant data is also retrieved using the Participant Summary API.
+This is described here (TODO: LINK).

 Data Flow
 ============================================================